 Was he actually a trained opera singer?

 Yes, he was—and he certainly considered himself as such.
-Lanza studied operatic vocal production with a number of voice teachers, most notably for fifteen months with the renowned Enrico Rosati, ...
+Lanza studied operatic vocal production with a number of voice teachers, most notably for fifteen months with Enrico Rosati, ...

 who had been the legendary tenor Beniamino Gigli's only teacher.
 In later years, Lanza credited Rosati with providing him with a rock-solid vocal technique that would enable him to sing for hours without tiring.
 (More information can be read here.)
 Lanza also studied operatic repertoire for many years (principally with Giacomo Spadoni, one-time vocal coach to Enrico Caruso).
 After appearing in a number of roles in local operatic productions while still an amateur, the 21-year-old Lanza studied and performed the principal tenor role of Fenton in Nicolai's The Merry Wives of Windsor at the Berkshire Music Festival in Tanglewood.
 For his efforts, he was hailed by both Opera News and the New York Times as an outstanding operatic prospect.